jlindsey/leach/README.md

     // Configuration for the supported DNS providers used for LE auth checks.
     "dns_config": {
-        "default": {
         // See "DNS Providers" section below for specifics.
-        }
+        "default": *
     },

-    // Time in days to wait before requesting a cert renewal.
-Must be 1 < x < 90.
-    // LetsEncrypt docs recommend 60-day renewals.
+    // Renew a cert when it has this many days until expiration.
-    "renew": 60,
+    "renew": 30,

     // Additional names to request on this cert, making it a SAN cert (sites/ only).
     "extra_names": [],